 Some of the products ACSH has defended over the years include DDT, asbestos, and Agent Orange, as well as common pesticides.
 ACSH has often called environmentalists and consumer activists “terrorists,” arguing that their criticisms and concerns about potential health and environmental risks are threats to society.

 ACSH has been funded by big agri-businesses and trade groups like Kellogg, General Mills, Pepsico, and the American Beverage Association, among others.

-Overall, we rate ACSH Right-Center Biased based on pro-business support and High for factual reporting due to a clean fact check record.
-(8/14/2016) Updated (D. Van Zandt 8/11/2018)
+Overall, we rate ACSH Right-Center Biased based on pro-business support and High for factual reporting due to adhering to the consensus of science on most issues and a clean fact check record.
+(8/14/2016) Updated (D. Van Zandt 5/30/2019)